 Step 1: Education Requirements

-At minimum, mechanics will require a high school diploma or GED to find employment.
+At minimum, mechanics will require more than just a high school diploma or GED to find employment.
 While high school courses in automotive repair, electronics, computers, and mathematics provide a good foundation for future learning, they are not typically sufficient to meet employer hiring standards.
 Most professionals in this field complete a training program.
 Acceptable programs may be offered by community colleges, vocational schools, or even automobile manufacturers.
 Graduates either receive associate degrees or certificates of completion in mechanics.

 Alternatively, certificate programs often last six months to a year and are designed to provide students with intensive career preparation through classroom instruction and hands-on practice.
 It’s also worth noting that short-term certificate programs are also available.
 These programs tend to focus on a single subject, such as brake maintenance or engine performance.

-Step 2: Internship or Apprentice
+Step 2: Internship or Apprenticeship

 Some common examples of potential responsibilities are: